 — Derek Sivers

 Ron Wimberly is a cartoonist, and he kicks ass at it.
 He’s got some amazing books coming up.
 He’s also got a million ridiculously cool friends around the world and gets a lot of offers that are way more interesting than my usual fare.
 But he knows that if he actually does all the stuff he could do, he won’t make the comics he wants to make.
+So when does he say no?

-So he’s (trying to) implement a rule that stems from this 2009 article by Derek Sivers: it’s either HELL yeah.
+Ron is (trying to) implement a rule that stems from this 2009 article by Derek Sivers: it’s either HELL yeah.
 Or NO. Anything that doesn’t reach “hell yeah” status is just…off the list.

 But the tough part, for Ron, or for any of us, is to maintain the vision that inspires our work.
 You’ve got to see that a night out at a bar with interesting people will be less satisfying—in the long run—than having your new book finished…in six months.